ashwinda/ashwinda/README.md

 ### 🏢 **Infosys** | Change & Release Manager *(Aug 2021 – Jul 2024)*
 - Delivered end-to-end change management for 1000+ monthly releases with **100% audit compliance**.
-- Reduced post-change incidents by **12%** through data-driven analysis.
+- Integrated analytics into change governance — designed **KPI dashboards in Power BI** and **SQL-driven insights** to identify trends, predict risk, and monitor SLAs.
-- Automated reporting templates — cutting turnaround time by **30%**.
+- Automated recurring reports, reducing manual effort and improving turnaround by **30%**.
-- Designed KPI dashboards in **Power BI** and Excel to monitor SLAs and performance.
+- Conducted post-implementation analysis using Excel and Python to detect recurring failure patterns, achieving a **12% drop in post-change incidents**.
-- Facilitated global CAB meetings to drive risk-informed decision-making.
+- Collaborated with cross-functional teams to align transformation initiatives with operational KPIs and business priorities.

 ---